jlauinger/go-geiger/README.md

 ## What is the benefit?

-Usages of `unsafe.Pointer` let a Go package avoid the restrictions Go normally sets on pointer use.
+A Go package can avoid the restrictions Go normally sets on pointer use by using `unsafe.Pointer`.
 This can be valuable to improve efficiency or even necessary e.g. to interact with C code or syscalls.

 However, developers must use extreme caution with `unsafe.Pointer` because mistakes can happen quickly and